ratnesh1729/dotfiles/README.md

    * Please refer to EIN here for more info - on various ein functions - https://github.com/millejoh/emacs-ipython-notebook
    * For elpy, you can check M-x elpy-status - this will show all configuration info including virtualenv you're in.

-### Latex
-  * May need to do `sudo apt-get install texlive-fonts-recommended` and `sudo apt-get install texlive-fonts-extra` for some fonts mainly used in computer vision conferences.
-  * Latex mode also displays pdf on side and for pdf viewing - uncomment (only for the first time using this configuration repo) -
-  (`pdf-tools-install`) in  editing/_init.el .
-Else it will keep bothering with installation every time you run emacs.

 ### Sky color mode
   * Cloning recursively automatically installs `sky-color-clock`.
 In order to get weather info you need to replace variable `API-Key` in the display/_init.el file.
 Also include proper latitude and city id in the same place